-With Spirit of Speyside Whisky Festival 2017 coming up in April, I set myself the task of capturing some elusive, key part of that spirit.
+With the Spirit of Speyside Whisky Festival 2017 coming up in April, I set myself the task of capturing some elusive key part of that spirit.
 But what was the spirit of Speyside?
 Was it the surly, contrary Scots character of myth?
 The patient, slow burning wisdom that Speysiders showed in their judgement?
 The frankly bizarre 10ft Dandy Lion we’d erected in our cherished civic centre?
 Well aside from Whisky (which was, let’s face it, a given in many respects) it was for me at least, the wildlife.

 What I learned during this early phase was the capacity that full and direct sunlight had for totally transforming the whisky bottle.
 Light in Speyside can be a bit of a scarce resource, especially in the straths and glens around Ben Aigan, which sees no shortage of cloud choking the slopes of the valley.

-But with just a shot of bright sunlight, the scene was immediately transformed.
+But with just a shot of bright sunlight, the scene transformed immediately.
 The cyan flashes of sky between the trees provided an immediate lift and the sheer variety of red and golden streaks brought a staggering depth and vibrancy to the bottle.
 It was the visual equivalent of sticking your tongue in a pack of Space Dust or popping candy.
 Things began to tingle and fizz.
 It was all snap, crackle and pop.
 The Glenrothes bottle I had used as prop, was chosen not only on account of its beautifully compact shape, but for the deep mahogany midtones and golden highlights it possessed even in the dullest conditions.
 It had a complex composition in terms of how it tasted, and it was just as complex when it came to how it looked.

 As every good whisky guide will tell you, adding a splash of water will generally open up a whisky, revealing the intricate workings of a dram’s flavour, helping you identify the constituent parts more easily.
 And it was much the same thing with light.
 Too much direct sunlight was a bit like rolling your tongue around your cask-strength whiskies in that it quickly overwhelmed the senses, and too little light made the whole thing pleasant but fairly unexceptional.